eternagame/EternaBrain/README.md

 Now, you can run the model and it will attempt to find a nucleotide sequence that will fold into the secondary structure provided.

 ## Using a pretrained model
 Go to `predict_pm.py` and change the value of `DOT_BRACKET` to the desired target RNA structure in dot-bracket notation.
-Configure RNAfold, then run `predict_pm.py`.
+Configure RNAfold, and enter the correct path to Vienna 1.8.5 in the `path` field, then run `predict_pm.py`.

 ## Key Puzzles
 ### Multi-state puzzles